coviciva/NewsPortal/README.md

 ## Design decisions

-I used InVision desktop and mobile prototype for developing web application.
+I used InVision desktop and mobile prototype for developing this web application.
 I used grid for displaying elements beacuse it is easiest to arrange elements using it.
 Also, it is more elegant solution for setting up responsiveness.
-I displayed grey image when article does not have url to image because it is prettier to see it rather then seeing just title.
+Also, I added grey image when article does not have url to image because it is prettier to see it rather then seeing just title.
 It is better for overall page impression.
-When article does not have author, I adjusted author's name to author unknown.
+When article does not have an author, I adjusted author's name to author unknown.